Trust takes time to create.

 Straight out of college, John had just joined a scaling startup’s marketing team.
 A four-person team, John was filled with a lot of ideas and an eagerness to prove himself to the team.
 But the minute he joined the team he realized everyone was already friends, had their own inside jokes, and an established way of doing things.
 He was hoping he could break through and establish himself early on.

 During their first all-hands-on meeting with the four-person team, a lot of John’s ideas were quickly shot down without explanation.
 John felt humiliated, as if he didn’t have anything to contribute, which left him not wanting to speak up again in future meeting.
 No one knew this.
-Overtime, John became the quiet type and everyone on the team that’s just how he was.
+Overtime, John became the quiet type.
+Everyone on the team said that’s just how he was.

 Teams are made up of moments like these.